sampler36/Sprint-Challenge--Hash-BC/README.md

 During your challenge, you will be pulled aside by a PM for a 5 minute interview.
 During this interview, you will be expected to answer the following three questions:

   * 1. What is a blockchain and how does it work?
+    Blockchain
+      A blockchain is a growing list of records, called blocks, that are linked using cryptography.
+Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data and its resistant to modification of the data.

+    How it works
+      Basically it's a way of passing information from A to B in a fully automated and safe manner.
+One party to a transaction initiates the process by creating a block.
+This block is verified by thousands, perhaps millions of computers distributed around the net.
+The verified block is added to a chain, which is stored across the net, creating not just a unique record, but a unique record with a unique history.
+Falsifying a single record would mean falsifying the entire chain in millions of instances.
+Bitcoin uses this model for monetary transactions, but it can be deployed in many other ways.

   * 2. What is an array and how does it work?
   * 3. What is a hash table and how does it work?